Dajagbon/Asg-6-Scikit-Learn-Classification/README.md

 ## Project Overview

+The logistic regression model performs best among the models in my script.
+It has the highest accuracy, precision, and recall percentage.
+The logistic regression has an accuracy score of 96%, which is excellent, although it’s not industry standards.
+High accuracy means the model correctly predicts a high percentage of the instances.
+The precision score is also great because high precision means fewer false positives.
+Finally, the recall score is 99%, which means fewer false negatives.

 This project aims to utilize machine learning techniques to classify breast cancer using the built-in breast cancer dataset from Scikit Learn.
 The primary objectives of this project are to:

 1. Clean and preprocess the dataset.